 For the safety of the entire Bloomberg School community, all individuals who take courses onsite during the Summer Institutes must adhere to the same stringent health protocols that Bloomberg School graduate degree students are required to follow.
 You may view the Johns Hopkins University COVID-19 protocols in full here: https://covidinfo.jhu.edu/

 Since students attending onsite courses will need to comply with JHU COVID-19 protocols, we want to give them adequate time to prepare.
-For this reason, registration for all onsite courses will close two weeks before the first onsite class in that particular course.
-Similarly, it will not be possible for students to “add” onsite courses during add/drop period.
+For this reason, we recommend that students register for all onsite courses at least two weeks before the first onsite class in that particular course.
+Similarly, we do not recommend that students “add” onsite courses during add/drop period.

 View specific instructions about how these coronavirus protocols apply to you, what information you will be required to provide, and when and how to provide it.